Abdulcelil Levni: Kebir Musaver Silsilmane, Topkapi Palace Museum Library

-Also known as the Series of Sultan Portraits, this work contains twenty-three padishas, including portraits of Sultan Mahmud I, Sultan Osman III, Sultan Mustafa III, and Sultan Abdulhamid I. Gathering influence from western styles, particularly portraiture of Rafael, Levnî created a genealogical tree of the Sultans using images instead of text like traditional padishas.
+Also known as the Series of Sultan Portraits, this work contains twenty-three padishas, including portraits of Sultan Mahmud I, Sultan Osman III, Sultan Mustafa III, and Sultan Abdülhamid I. Gathering influence from western styles, particularly portraiture of Rafael, Levnî created a genealogical tree of the Sultans using images instead of text like traditional padishas.

 Levnî's signature style in this work is evident in the size and color of the portraits in the book.
 His portraits are large (14.3 cm x 23.5 cm x 16.4 cm x 25 cm), and the subjects are turned 3/4 to the right or left of the view of the viewer.
 Additionally, he used a wide range of colors, both bright primary and pastel tones.
 His combination of color palettes was innovative for its time and gave way to a new style of Ottoman miniature art.